dorasimon/dsp/07-statistics.md

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

 >> Frequentist inference is a type of statistical inference that draws conclusions from sample data by emphasizing the frequency or proportion of the data.
-An alternative name is frequentist statistics.
-This is the inference framework in which the well-established methodologies of statistical hypothesis testing and confidence intervals are based.
 Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available.

 ---